 If registering by mail for the first time, you must include additional documentation, which could include:

-When registering by mail, your application must be POSTMARKED on or before October 12, 2022 in order to be eligible to participate in the 2022 General Election to be held on November 8, 2022.
+When registering by mail, your application must be POSTMARKED on or before Tuesday, October 10, 2023 in order to be eligible to participate in the 2023 General Municipal Election to be held on November 7, 2023.

 Registration applications are provided in the Voter Registration Related Documents section of this page for download.
 Registration forms are also available at various distribution sites including Indiana license branches, County Clerk's Offices, libraries, State Offices, and Federal Offices.